eugeneval/Project_Titan/README.md

 ## Simulation

 #### Start PX4 Simulation:
-1. Go to Firmware folder.
+1. Go to Firmware folder in Terminal.
 2. Run `make posix jmavsim` to start in JMAVSim, or `make posix_sitl_default gazebo` to start in Gazebo.